freshp/php-the-small-things/README.md

 ### Global composer packages
 There are some packages you can install and use as global dependency.

-* Run composer installs parallel with [prestissimo](https://github.com/hirak/prestissimo).
+* Run Composer1 installs parallel with [prestissimo](https://github.com/hirak/prestissimo).
+   * Composer2 is very fast on its own.
+Uninstall this plugin and update the Composer itself.

 ## Code reviews
 Start making code reviews.
 If you dont know how?
 Read this [article](https://medium.com/palantir/code-review-best-practices-19e02780015f)